lf-lang/embedded-lab/src/Tools.md

     name: "rp2040",
     board: "pololu_3pi_2040_robot"
   },
-  threading: false,
+  single-threaded: true,
 }
 ```

 This specifies that the target language is C, so the `lfc` compiler generates C programs.
 The platform specification indicates that the C runtime system for the Raspberry Pi 2040 should be used and that the target board is the Pololu robot.
-The `threading` directive indicates that the target is bare metal machine with no operating system and no thread library.
+The `single-threaded` directive indicates that the target is bare metal machine with no operating system and no thread library.

 To initialize and toggle the LED, we are using library functions like `gpio_put` which are declared in a header file `gpio.h` that is part of the standard Pico SDK.
 Inclusion of this header file is a consequence of this directive: